Causes of cancer

 Processed meat also increases your risk of cancers, especially bowel cancer.

-Processed meat means meat that has been transformed through salting, curing, fermentation, smoking or other processes, eg bacon, salami, chorizo, pepperoni and all types of ham.
+Processed meat means meat that has been transformed through salting, curing, fermentation, smoking or other processes, eg, bacon, salami, chorizo, pepperoni and all types of ham.

 The risk of developing certain cancers is increased by lack of regular exercise or drinking too much alcohol.

+Obesity.
 Research has shown that many types of cancer are more common in people who are overweight or obese, including cancers of the breast, bowel, lining of the womb (endometrium), oesophagus, pancreas, kidney, liver, stomach, ovary, thyroid, myeloma, and brain (meningioma).

-Radiation is a carcinogen.
-For example, exposure to radioactive materials and nuclear fallout can increase the risk of leukaemia and other cancers.
 Too much sun exposure and sunburn (radiation from UVA and UVB) increase your risk of developing skin cancer.
 The larger the dose of radiation, the greater the risk of developing cancer.
 But note: the risk from small doses, such as from a single X-ray test, is very small.

-Some germs (viruses and bacteria) are linked to certain cancers.
-For example, people with persistent infection with the hepatitis B virus or the hepatitis C virus have an increased risk of developing cancer of the liver.
 Another example is the link between the human papillomavirus (HPV) and cervical cancer.
 Most (possibly all) women who develop cervical cancer have been infected with a strain (subtype) of HPV at some point in their lives.
-Another example is that a germ (bacterium) called Helicobacter pylori is linked to stomach cancer.

 One research study estimated that about one in six cancers - two million a year globally - are caused by largely treatable or preventable infections.
 They estimated that four infections - HPV, H. pylori, and hepatitis B and C viruses - accounted for 1.9 million cases of cervical, stomach and liver cancers in 2008.
 Most of these were in the developing world.
 Initiatives such as immunisation against HPV and hepatitis B are helping to combat these infections.